andrewaylett/aylett.co.uk/src/app/articles/thoughts.md

 of a random thread and into something under my control.

 I'm toying with using LLMs to help me classify and add metadata to thoughts.
-So if you think the titles are a bit pretentious, or the tags (when they appear) a little OTT, blame my LLM editor.
+So if you think the titles and descriptions are a bit pretentious, or the tags (when they appear) a little OTT, blame my LLM editor.
 (Or actually, don't: I may have enlisted an LLM to help generate content, but I'm still responsible for the content I publish)